Adeptus Titanicus: First edition (Adeptus Titanicus)

 The combat system uses the "all move, all fire" system, where all moves by all units are resolved in order from fastest to slowest, and then fire results are resolved, with slowest units firing first.

+Following the release of the game, the "Battle Titans" (later called "Warlord") were supplemented with smaller Titan models (Reaver and Warhound), other weapons (in metal) for customisation of Titans.
+The Eldar and Ork factions within the 40K universe were added as rules and models.